What is ELISA?

 Antigen-antibody interaction in ELISA

 The underlying principle of ELISA relies on the interaction between antigens or antibodies and their specific substrate.
-This interaction enables detection and measurement of desired molecules.
-ELISA utilizes a capture antigen or antibody that is immobilized on a solid surface and mixed with enzyme-linked target analytes that bind the capture molecule.
-The result is an observable signal that can be interpreted to quantify concentration of the desired molecule.
+This interaction enables the detection and measurement of desired molecules.
+ELISA uses a capture antigen or antibody immobilized on a solid surface, with enzyme-linked target analytes that bind the capture molecule.
+The result is an observable signal that can be interpreted to quantify the concentration of the desired molecule.

 Types of ELISAs commonly used in Life Sciences